TryChimas/chimas/README.md

 # Chimas BBS Server

-Chimas BBS server is a simple, extensible and easily maintainable API-based discussion board server, focusing mainly on standalone clients as command line interface, tui, and web.
+Chimas BBS server is a simple, extensible and easily maintainable API-based discussion board server, focusing mainly on standalone clients as for command line interface, tui, and web.

 ### Dependencies: